-and shall by no means be misleading or co onfu ısing.
 B.1.36 State whether the Company has changed its external auditor during the year.
-If so, name the outgoing and incoming auditors: Yes No X Outgoing auditor Incom ing auditor Did the Company have any disagreeme explain what they consisted of: going audi tor?
-If so, B.1.37 Yes No X 37 State whether the firm of auditors does any work for the Company and/or its Group other than standard audit work and if so, declare the amount of the fees received for such work and the percentage it represents of the fee invoiced to the company and/or its group: Yes X No Company Group Total Cost of work other than auditing (thousands euro) of 134 384 518 Cost of work other than auditing / Total amount invoiced by the auditors (%) 5.3 8.4 7.3 B.1.38 State whether the auditors' report on the year contains any qualifications.
-If so Chairman of the Audit Committee to ex qualifications.
-Yes No , in plai dicate the re n the conten easons give n by the res No L ^ B.1.39 State the number of years in succession been auditing the annual accounts of the the ratio of the number of years audite number of years that the annual account e co d by mpany and/ the current or its group auditors to .
-Indicate
+If so, name the outgoing and incoming auditors:

+Outgoing auditor Incoming auditor

+Did the Company have any disagreements with the outgoing auditor?
+If so, explain what they consisted of:

+B.1.37 State whether the firm of auditors does any work for the Company and/ or its Group other than standard audit work and if so, declare the amount of the fees received for such work and the percentage it represents of the fees invoiced to the company and/or its group:

+Company Group Total Cost of work other than auditing (thousands of euro) 134 384 518 Cost of work other than auditing / Total amount invoiced by the auditors (%) 5.3 8.4 7.3

+B.1.38 State whether the auditors' report on the Annual Accounts of the previous year contains any qualifications.
+If so, indicate the reasons given by the Chairman of the Audit Committee to explain the contents and scope of those qualifications.

+B.1.39 State the number of years in succession that the current firm of auditors has been auditing the annual accounts of the company and/or its group.
+Indicate the ratio of the number of years audited by the current auditors to the total number of years that the annual accounts have been audited:

-Number of years in succession
+Company Group Number of years in succession 19 19